Border control: Biometrics

-Several countries require all travellers, or all foreign travellers, to be fingerprinted on arrival and refuse admission to or arrest travellers who refuse to comply.
+Several countries require all travellers, or all foreign travelers, to be fingerprinted on arrival and refuse admission to or arrest travellers who refuse to comply.
 In some countries, such as America, this may apply even to transit passengers proceeding to a third country.
 Many countries also require a photo be taken of people entering the country.
-America, which does not fully implement exit control formalities at its land frontiers (although long mandated by domestic legislation), intends to implement facial recognition for passengers departing from international airports to identify people who overstay their visa.
+The United States, which does not fully implement exit control formalities at its land frontiers (although long mandated by domestic legislation), intends to implement facial recognition for passengers departing from international airports to identify people who overstay their visa.
 Together with fingerprint and face recognition, iris scanning is one of three biometric identification technologies internationally standardised since 2006 by the International Civil Aviation Organization (ICAO) for use in e-passports and the United Arab Emirates conducts iris scanning on visitors who need to apply for a visa.
 The Department of Homeland Security has announced plans to greatly increase the biometric data it collects at American borders.
 In 2018, Singapore began trials of iris scanning at three land and maritime immigration checkpoints.